tebelorg/RPA-Python/README.md

 text()||return text content of current web page as string timer()||return time elapsed in sec between calls as float

->_to type large amount of text quickly, use clipboard() and keyboard() to paste instead of type()_
+>_to type a large amount of text quickly, use clipboard() and keyboard() to paste instead of type()_

 # About & Credits

-TagUI is the leading open-source RPA software :robot: with thousands of active users.
+TagUI is a leading open-source RPA software :robot: with tens of thousands of active users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over the past few months I take on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
-In between the nannying, I use my time pockets to create this Python package that's built on TagUI.
+In between nannying, I use my time pockets to create this Python package built on TagUI.
 I hope that RPA for Python and ML frameworks would be good friends, and `pip install rpa` would make life easier for Python users.

-Lastly, at only ~1k lines of code, it would make my day to see developers of other languages port this project over to their favourite programming language.
+At only ~1k lines of code, I hope would make my day to see developers of other languages port this project over to their favourite programming language.
 See ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py), and its intuitive architecture -

 ![RPA for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)

-I would like to credit and express my appreciation below :bowing_man:, and you are invited to [connect on LinkedIn](https://www.linkedin.com/in/kensoh) -
+I would like to credit and express my appreciation below :heart:, and you are invited to [connect on LinkedIn](https://www.linkedin.com/in/kensoh) -

 - [TagUI](https://github.com/kelaberetiv/TagUI/tree/pre_v6) - AI Singapore from Singapore / [@aisingapore](https://www.aisingapore.org)
 - [SikuliX](https://github.com/RaiMan/SikuliX1) - Raimund Hocke from Germany / [@RaiMan](https://github.com/RaiMan)